hapijs/hapi/API.md

 ### Request object

 The request object is created internally for each incoming request.
-It is **different** from the node.js request object received from the HTTP server callback (which is available in `request.raw.req`).
+It is **different** from the node request object received from the HTTP server callback (which is available in `request.raw.req`).
 The request object methods and properties change throughout the [request lifecycle](#request-lifecycle).